The Ground State Energy and Concentration of Complexity in Spherical Bipartite Models

-In Section \ref{section:outline} we introduce a sequence of lemmata from which we are able to prove Theorem \ref{Main-Theorem}.
-Sections \ref{section:lemma-section} and \ref{section:KR-2point} are devoted to the proofs of these lemmata.
-In addition we will provide three appendices.
-In Appendix \ref{Covariance-section} we will provide a large amount of technical computations related to the covariance structure of $H_N$, and its derivatives, at two points.
-In Appendix \ref{section:appendix-KR} we will provide a proof of Proposition \ref{prop:KR-2point}, which is our application of Kac-Rice formula to the computation of $\Crit_N\textup{(}B\textup{)}^2.$ Lastly, in Appendix \ref{appendix:mckenna rescaling} we will relate our definition of $\Sigma_{p,q,\gamma}$ provided below to the one present in \cite{bipartite}.
+In Section \ref{section:outline} we introduce a sequence of lemmas from which we prove Theorem \ref{Main-Theorem}.
+Sections \ref{section:lemma-section} and \ref{section:KR-2point} are devoted to the proofs of these lemmas.
+In addition, we will provide three appendices.
+In Appendix \ref{section:covariance-section} we will provide a number of computations related to the covariance structure of $H_N$, and its derivatives, at two points.
+In Appendix \ref{section:appendix-KR} we will provide a proof of Proposition \ref{prop:KR-2point}, which is our application of Kac-Rice formula to the computation of $\E[\Crit_N(B)^2]$.
+Lastly, in Appendix \ref{appendix:mckenna rescaling} we will relate our definition of $\Sigma_{p,q,\gamma}$ provided below to the one present in \cite{bipartite}.